niplav/site/range_and_forecasting_accuracy.md

 seem to be quite bad at, by and large.

 *— [Eliezer Yudkowsky](https://www.yudkowsky.net/), [“Biology-Inspired AGI Timelines: The Trick That Never Works”](https://www.lesswrong.com/s/EcKbpm4f7fBwhxRZs/p/ax695frGJEzGxFBK4), 2021*

+> Near-term is more predictable and hence conclusions are more likely to be true, but far futures may be more entertaining since more extreme things are possible.

+*—Anders Sandberg, “Grand Futures” p.
+32, 2023*